goetas/twital/doc/en/source/tags/block.rst

 The Twital instruction for Twig ``block`` tag is ``t:block`` node.
-To see how to use it, take a look to this example:

-Consider the following base template named ``layout.html.twital``:
+To see how to use it, consider the following base template named ``layout.html.twital``:

 .. code-block:: xml+jinja